hotkit/beanbag/README.markdown

 ### Request methods ###

 Currently both `GET` and `PUT` are supported. `PUT` is used for both creation of new locations inside the JSON and for updating of current values.
 Conditional `PUT`s (i.e. use of `If-Modified`) can be used to ensure that data has not already been changed.
 Clients should use the `ETag` header for this purpose.

+## beanbag.structured ##

+This exposes the JSON data in a more structured format designed to be more scalable.
+A JSON object is always returned for all locations and the data is placed into the `data` key.
+For atoms and arrays the actual data itself is replaced by a JSON object that describes where it can be found.

 # Development #